-This guide will walk through manually migrating a WordPress site to Serversaurus cPanel hosting.
+This guide will walk through manually migrating a WordPress site to Serversaurus cPanel hosting without any downtime

-- A backup of your WordPress files, ideally the backup will be using .tar.gz compression.
+• A backup of your WordPress website - A backup which includes the website files and database, ideally the backup will be compressed as a .tar.gz file

 1. Login to cPanel and navigate to the MySQL Database Wizard function, follow the prompts to create your database, database user and assign all privileges to the database user.